GrantMeStrength/PicoArm/gettingstarted.md

 I have to admit that this is a really nice C development device.
 The Instructions carry on to demonstrate setting up a Serial port (using the USB port or hardware pins on the Pico itself).
 There's also a good debugging options, so you can monitor the C program as it runs.

 So far, the C makes it rather like an Arduino - but I don't know if it has the same level of libary support for the billions of devices the Arduino has.
 The lack of integral WiFi make it a little less useful that some devices, but it should be easy to add some via an ESP for example.
-I guess the Pico's strenghts are low power, high performance.
+I guess the Pico's strenghts are low power, high performance and more IO pins than the Arduino.

 ## Developing on the Mac and PC